shaimaa-hshalaby/Angular_Guide/02-Angular Basics/README.md

 ### Create components  manually or from angular CLI

 #### Manual Creation
-1  -  you can create the component files manually by creating a folder inside the app folder and adding the component files as shown in the screenshot below:
+1. Create the component files manually by creating a folder inside the app folder and add the component files as shown in the screenshot below:

 ![image](https://github.com/shaimaa-hshalaby/Angular_Guide/assets/3264417/c092e09c-6b41-4f2f-a9c1-b41b6353d09f)

-2  -  create the *ManualHelloWorldComponent* Typescript class inside the ts file and export it as follows:
+2.  create the *ManualHelloWorldComponent* Typescript class inside the *manual-helloworld.component.ts* file and export it as follows:
   ```
     import {Component} from '@angular/core'